JackalJoe/USB-Docs/(2) Getting Started/(2) Ultraseedbox Recommended Automated Setup.md

-This guide as your guide to fully setting up your Ultraseedbox slot based on our recommended apps.
+This guide as your guide to fully setting up your Ultra.cc slot based on our recommended apps.

 This guide assumes the following: